japila-books/spark-sql-internals/docs/logical-operators/LogicalRDD.md

 * `Dataset` is requested to <<spark-sql-Dataset-untyped-transformations.adoc#checkpoint, checkpoint>>

-* `SparkSession` is requested to link:spark-sql-SparkSession.adoc#internalCreateDataFrame[create a DataFrame from an RDD of internal binary rows]
+* `SparkSession` is requested to link:SparkSession.md#internalCreateDataFrame[create a DataFrame from an RDD of internal binary rows]

 NOTE: `LogicalRDD` is resolved to link:spark-sql-SparkPlan-RDDScanExec.adoc[RDDScanExec] when `BasicOperators` execution planning strategy is link:spark-sql-SparkStrategy-BasicOperators.adoc#LogicalRDD[executed].